TOPICS

 Cube 2-Compound

-A polyhedron compound of two cubes.
-The compound at left (also called the double cube) is obtained by allowing two cubes to share opposite polyhedron vertices, then rotating one a sixth of a turn about a C_3 axis (Holden 1991, p.
+There are a number of attractive polyhedron compounds of two cubes.
+The first (left figures) is obtained by allowing two cubes to share opposite polyhedron vertices then rotating one a sixth of a turn about a C_3 axis (Holden 1991, p.
 34).
-The compound at right combines two cubes, one rotated 45 degrees with respect to the other along a C_4 axis, producing an octagrammic prism.
+A second (middle figures) combines two cubes rotated 45 degrees with respect to one another along a C_4 axis.
+A third (right figure) consists of two cubes rotated by 90 degrees with respect to each other around a common C_2 axis.

 Cube2-CompoundFrame

-The C_3 compound appears twice (in the lower left as a beveled wireframe and in the lower center as a solid) as polyhedral "stars" in M. C. Escher's 1948 wood engraving "Stars" (Forty 2003, Plate 43).
+The C_3 compound appears twice (in the lower left as a beveled wireframe and in the lower center as a solid) in M. C. Escher's 1948 wood engraving "Stars" (Forty 2003, Plate 43).

 The left illustration above shows an origami cube C_3 2-compound (Brill 1996, pp. 90-92).
 The right illustration shows the net of one pyramid of the compound.
 Each pyramidal portion is composed of two doms (1-2 right triangles) and one isosceles right triangle.
 If the original cube has edge lengths 1, then edge lengths of the net are given by